CoEDL/elpis-wiki/Inferring-Transcriptions-for-New-Audio-Data-(Advanced).md

+### Optional Step: Add Additional Text Corpora or Words
+Do you have an additional word list (dictionary) or text corpora that you would like to include?
+This data will assist Kaldi in recognising words that don't appear in your transcribed training data and will increase the accuracy of its word-level n-gram prediction.

+#### Including additional words
+You can include additional words by including a list in plaintext in the file:

+`working_dir/input/config/additional_words.txt`

+#### Including additional text corpora
+You can include additional text corpora by placing plaintext (.txt) files in the following directory:

+`working_dir/input/config/text_corpora/`

+Any subdirectories included in this directory will also be searched for `.txt` files.

+# Process for Inferring Transcriptions for New Audio

 Once you've trained your model (e.g):
 ```sh
 task _run-elan
 task _train-test
 ```

-You can put a new audio file in `working_dir/input/infer` and run:
+You can put a new audio file (named `audio.wav`) in the directory `working_dir/input/infer` and run:
 ```sh
 task transcribe
 ```